bridieotoole/codewords/week_06/readme.md

 ![continued gif](Gif2.gif)

 Geos Oblivion by @aka_chang following the charming notes of @shahab_sahhaf - inspirstion shared by Jamie Tung to me.
+[centre]
 ![gif of sphere](sphere.gif)